PDConSec/vsc-print/README.md

 ### 0.7.7

-- The editor tab-size setting was incorrectly retrieved and therefore not respected.
+- #33 The editor tab-size setting was incorrectly retrieved and therefore not respected.
+This has now been corrected.
+- #34 Printing was failing for direct invocation (press `F1` then type Printing: Print finally press `Enter`).
 This has now been corrected.

 ### 0.7.6

 - Localised to French.
 - The Russian "localisation" is a stub (still in English) pending translations.
 - Menu and icon availability now determined from editorLangId rather than resourceLangId.
 This should allow printing of unsaved documents and unrecognised file types per issues 31 and 32.